-All students in Year 10 will be offered free vaccines for both meningococcal B and meningococcal ACWY through State and Commonwealth government funded immunisation programs.
+All students in Year 10 will be offered free vaccines for both meningococcal B and meningococcal ACWY.

-Meningococcal B and meningococcal ACWY vaccines are recommended for adolescents even if they have already received the childhood dose of meningococcal C vaccine or meningococcal ACWY vaccine.
+Both meningococcal B and meningococcal ACWY vaccines are recommended for adolescents even if they have received a previous dose of meningococcal C vaccine or meningococcal ACWY vaccine.